Useful tips & tricks to improve your support

 Some customers keep coming back.
 They like the company, its products and enjoy the way it is doing business.
 How often do you come back to your favorite pubs or restaurants, where a waitress or a bartender know your name, favorite dish or drink?
 They will change the channel on the TV for you without asking – because they know that you are really into football, but not a big fan of hockey.

-Bartenders use interpersonal skills to provide great customer service.
-Sometimes they even make friends with customers.
+Bartenders all kinds of customer service skills, for example interpersonal skills, to provide amazing service to customers.
+Sometimes they even make friends with patrons.

 Asking ‘How is it going?’ opens up a chance of creating that special kind of bond, a series of contacts that later turn into a relationship – where knowledge about customers usually goes far beyond their names – where selling is not an ultimate goal.
 Returning customers love it and they will keep coming to get more of that and to buy something too.